piyush97r/Love_To_Learn/README.md

 Goto netbeans.Open the project.<br>
 Create an empty directory as Web-Inf.<br>
 Create a database and change the name and password(in the JSP pages) to the name and password used.<br>
-Run the .sql to create the tables.
+Run the .sql file to create the tables.
 Now run the project(GlassFish server should be install with netbeans) And the project is ready.

 ## Authors